 Asbestos materials that are in good condition and left undisturbed are safe.
 However, once the microscopic fibrils become airborne, they present a serious health hazard.
 They can travel undetected through respiratory dust defences, while inhaling asbestos fibres can cause a number of potentially fatal respiratory diseases, such as lung cancer, asbestosis and mesothelioma.

 Working in the vicinity of ACMs or breathing in high levels of asbestos fibres will significantly increase a person’s chances of contracting an asbestos related disease.
 While this is unlikely to cause any immediate health issues, it may have long-term health implications.
 That is why, even though ACMs are no longer in use, it is still causing problems for those who worked with or came into contact with the material decades ago.

 Your duty to manage

-If you are responsible for the maintenance of non-domestic premises, you will have a duty to manage the asbestos in them and to protect those working in the premises from the health risks that asbestos can cause.
-The duty holder must take steps to find out if there are materials containing asbestos and what condition it is in, keep an up-to-date record of the location and condition of asbestos, assess the risk of those exposed to it and prepare an asbestos management plan.
+If you are responsible for managing and maintaining non-domestic premises, you will have a legal duty to manage any asbestos contained within the building(s) and protect those working on the premises from the health risks that can be caused by asbestos exposure.
+The duty holder must take action to identify if there any ACMs in the building and what condition it is in.
+He must keep an up-to-date record of the condition and location of asbestos and carry out a risk assessment of those exposed to it and prepare an asbestos management plan.
 More details can be found here, while the duty to manage asbestos is contained in regulation 4 of The Control of Asbestos Regulations 2012.